CADViewer/cadviewer-testapp-vue-01/README.md

 Once installed, you must also install a suitable back-end Conversion server such as CADViewer NodeJS CAD Server, download from: https://github.com/CADViewer/cadviewer-conversion-server.

-An alternative server can be the PHP based Conversion Server, download from: https://github.com/CADViewer/cadviewer-script-library-php-linux , this VueJS sample will use the scrips, converters and content parts of the installation.
+An alternative server can be the PHP based Conversion Server, download from: https://github.com/CADViewer/cadviewer-script-library-php-linux , this VueJS sample will use the scrips, converters and content parts of the installation, as well as some graphical objects from the cadviewer /app/ folder.

 A: If running CADViewer as top level script library, the script declarations in /public/index.html must be uncommented, if running as npm install keep as is.